dextr-cloud/dextr-docs/docs/_pages/home.md

 ### First Look

-After you enter the Dextr dashboard you can see at the top of the screen the header (Component 1), the Team Status Drawer (Component 2) in the right corner, and in the left corner a Side Navigation bar (Component 3).
+After you enter the ConnectPath dashboard you can see at the top of the screen the header (Component 1), the Team Status Drawer (Component 2) in the right corner, and in the left corner a Side Navigation bar (Component 3).

 [![First Look](/assets/images/Home/first-look.jpg)](/assets/images/Home/first-look.jpg)